Variable Annuity Fraud Attorney

 We prepare and file your Statement of Claim with FINRA, detailing the broker’s misconduct and the damages you have suffered.

-Both sides exchange relevant documents and information.
-We obtain the firm’s internal records, including supervisory files and compliance documents.
+The panel sets the case schedule, and both sides exchange relevant documents and information.
+We seek the firm’s internal records, including supervisory files and compliance documents.

-If the case does not settle, a panel of arbitrators hears testimony and evidence from both sides before rendering a decision.
+If the case does not settle, the panel addresses any motions and hears testimony and evidence from both sides before rendering a decision.

 Step 6: Award and Collection